Rascal Flatts: 2017–2020: Back to Us, announced breakup and second greatest hits package

 Rascal Flatts' next single, "Yours If You Want It", was released to country radio in early 2017.
 The track served as the lead single from their tenth studio album Back to Us, which was released on May 19 of the same year.
 It topped the Country Airplay charts in August 2017, marking the band's fourteenth number one on the chart.
 On September 28, 2018, Rascal Flatts released a new single titled "Back to Life".
 The band embarked on their Summer Playlist tour in summer 2019.

 On January 7, 2020, Rascal Flatts appeared on CBS This Morning to announce a farewell tour, the "Rascal Flatts: Life Is a Highway Tour" to celebrate their twentieth anniversary.
 They also promised new music.
 On February 25, Gary LeVox posted on Instagram that the band was working on a new album.
 On May 1, the band released a cover of "Through the Years" as a tribute to the late Kenny Rogers.
-On May 19, the group announced on social media that their farewell tour had been indefinitely postponed amidst the COVID-19 pandemic in the United States.
+On May 19, the group announced on social media that their farewell tour had been indefinitely postponed amid the COVID-19 pandemic in the United States.
 The band released a new single entitled "How They Remember You" on June 19.
 It appears on an EP of the same name, released on July 31.
 On September 18, the band announced a new greatest hits package, Twenty Years of Rascal Flatts: The Greatest Hits, released on October 2.

-In November 2020, the band was forced to cancel their performance at the 54th Annual CMA Awards after one of its members tested positive for COVID-19.
-However, it was not specified which member.
+In November 2020, the band was forced to cancel their performance at the 54th Annual CMA Awards after an unspecified member tested positive for COVID-19.